security-assignments/security-assignments.github.io/_tutorials/intro-to-linux.md

 You do _not_ need to do any of the "projects" or multiple choice quizzes.
 Just the lesson-sets.

+<div class='alert alert-info'><strong>Heads up! </strong>Codeacademy recently started charging for access to this set of lessons.
+As of 9/4/2019, you get free access for seven days, after which
+you can pay for access for $40 per month.
+These lessons are not strictly necessary for completing this class, but you may opt to pay if you enjoy the learning style.
+Alternatively, Udacity has a <a href='https://www.udacity.com/course/linux-command-line-basics--ud595'>free set of follow-along video lecture demonstrations</a> which you may enjoy.</div>

 # Part 2.
 Play the Bandit wargame on OvertheWire.org